Insert or Append Text with Sed: Master Advanced Techniques

 Advanced Insert and Append Techniques

-Once you master the basics, sed’s advanced features unlock powerful text manipulation capabilities for complex scenarios.
+Once you know the basics, sed’s features help handle more complex scenarios.

 Conditional Text Addition